-Upon closing of the Crimson Transaction, the fair value of Grier's noncontrolling interest, which is represented by the A-1, A-2 and A-3 units above, was \$115.3 million.
-As described further below, the A-1, A-2 and A-3 units may eventually be exchangeable for shares of the Company's common and preferred stock subject to the approval of the CPUC ("CPUC Approval"), which is expected to occur in the third quarter of 2021.
-The A-1, A-2 and A-3 units held by Grier and the Grier members and the B-1 units held by the Company represent economic interests in Crimson while the Class C-1 units represent voting interests.
+After working capital adjustments, the fair value of the Grier Members' noncontrolling interest, which is represented by the A-1, A-2 and A-3 Units listed above, was \$116.2 million.
+As described further below, the A-1, A-2 and A-3 Units may eventually be exchanged for shares of the Company's common and preferred stock subject to the approval of the CPUC ("CPUC Approval"), which is expected to occur in the fourth quarter of 2021.
+The A-1, A-2 and A-3 Units held by the Grier Members and the B-1 Units held by the Company represent economic interests in Crimson while the Class C-1 Units represent voting interests.

-Upon CPUC Approval, the parties will enter into a Fourth Amended and Restated LLC Agreement of Crimson ("Fourth LLC Agreement"), which will, among other things, (i) give the Company control of Crimson and its assets, in connection with an anticipated further restructuring of the Company's asset ownership structure and (ii) provide the Grier Members and Management Members (as defined below) the right to exchange their entire interest in Crimson for securities of the Company as follows:
+Upon CPUC Approval, the parties will enter into a Fourth Amended and Restated LLC Agreement of Crimson ("Fourth LLC Agreement"), which will, among other things, (i) gives the Company control of Crimson and its assets, in connection with an anticipated further restructuring of the Company's asset ownership structure and (ii) provide the Grier Members and Management Members (as defined below) the right to exchange their entire interest in Crimson for securities of the Company as follows:

-- Class A-1 units will become exchangeable for up to 1,613,202 shares of a newly created 9.00% Series C Exchangeable Preferred Stock of the Company ("Series C Preferred"), which may be converted by the holder into up to 1,716,172 of the Company's depositary shares, each representing 1/100th of a share of the Company's 7.375% Series A Cumulative Redeemable Preferred Stock ("Series A Preferred"); - Class A-2 units will become exchangeable for up to 2,436,000 shares of a newly created 4.00% Series B Redeemable Convertible Preferred Stock of the Company ("Series B Preferred"), which will be convertible, following approval of the Company's existing stockholders in compliance with the rules of the New York Stock Exchange ("NYSE"), into up to 8,675,214 additional shares of a new non-listed Class B Common Stock of the Company ("Class B Common Stock"), with such conversion to occur automatically, assuming stockholder approval is received; and - Class A-3 units will become exchangeable for up to 2,450,142 shares of the newly created Class B Common Stock.
+- Class A-1 Units will become exchangeable for up to 1,755,579, (which includes the addition of 37,043 shares as a result of the working capital adjustment) of the Company's depositary shares, each representing 1/100th of a share of the Company's 7.375% Series A Cumulative Redeemable Preferred Stock ("Series A Preferred") (prior to the changes made, effective June 30, 2021, pursuant to the Stock Exchange Agreement described in the Company's Current Report Form 8-K filed July 12, 2021, the Class A-1 Units would have become exchangeable into the Company's 9.0% Series C Preferred Stock); - Class A-2 units will become exchangeable for up to 2,452,240 shares of a newly created 4.00% Series B Redeemable Convertible Preferred Stock of the Company ("Series B Preferred"), which, following the favorable vote of the Company's stockholders at the 2021 Annual Meeting to comply with New York Stock Exchange ("NYSE") rules, from and after July 7, 2021 will be automatically converted into up to 8,733,048 additional shares of a new non-listed Class B Common Stock of the Company, and - Class A-3 Units will become exchangeable for up to 2,450,142 shares of the newly created Class B Common Stock.

-Class B Common Stock will eventually be converted into the common stock of the Company ("Common Stock") on the occurrence of the earlier of the following: (i) the occurrence of the third anniversary of the closing date of the Crimson Transaction or (ii) the satisfaction of certain conditions related to an increase in the relative dividend rate of the Common Stock.
+Class B Common Stock will eventually be converted into the Common Stock of the Company ("Common Stock") on the occurrence of the earlier of the following: (i) the occurrence of the third anniversary of the closing date of the Crimson Transaction or (ii) the satisfaction of certain conditions related to an increase in the relative dividend rate of the Common Stock.